Héctor Cuéllar

-Héctor Manuel Cuéllar Rosales (born 16 August 2000) is a Bolivian professional footballer who plays as a midfielder for Club Always Ready and the Bolivia national team.
+Héctor Manuel Cuéllar Rosales (born 16 August 2000) is a Bolivian professional footballer who plays as a midfielder for Bulgarian First League club CSKA 1948 Sofia and the Bolivia national team.

-He has played for Universitario de Vinto and Always Ready in the Bolivian Primera División.
+He played for Universitario de Vinto and Always Ready in the Bolivian Primera División.
 He made his senior international debut for Bolivia in 2023 and was chosen for the 2024 Copa América.

 Club career

 Born in Santa Cruz de la Sierra, Cuéllar began his career at F.C.
 Universitario de Vinto.
 He made his debut in the Bolivian Primera División on 2 April 2022, playing the full 90 minutes of a 2–2 home draw with Club Independiente Petrolero.
 He made 41 top-flight appearances and scored once for the club, equalising with a penalty in a 1–1 draw with the same opponents also at the Estadio Félix Capriles.

 In June 2023, Cuéllar transferred to Club Always Ready halfway through the season, in a deal involving the trade of another player.
 On his debut on 25 June, he scored the first goal of a 2–0 home win over Club Blooming; in his next game on 9 July he scored from 35 metres in a 3–1 comeback win over Club Aurora at the Estadio Municipal de El Alto.

 On his continental debut on 21 February 2024, Cuéllar scored in a 6–1 home win over Peru's Sporting Cristal in the Copa Libertadores.
 After Always Ready were eliminated and dropped into the Copa Sudamericana, he netted in a 2–0 group stage win against Club Deportivo Universidad César Vallejo visiting from the same country, as well as a 3–0 win in the next game against Argentina's Defensa y Justicia.